Agni: Theraveda Buddhism

+Tibetan Buddhism

 In Tibet, he is one of the fifty-one Buddhist deities found in the mandala of medicine Buddha.
 He appears in Tibetan Manjushri's mandalas as well, where he is depicted with Brahma and Indra.
 The Tibetan iconography for Agni strongly resembles that found in the Hindu tradition, with elements such as red-colored skin, a goat vehicle, conical hair and crown, a beard, and wielding a pot of water or fire in one hand, and rosary beads in the other.
 Such art will often include Buddhist themes such as the dharma wheel, white conch, golden fish, elephant, the endless knot.